shroominic/codr/README.md

 ## Features

-- **GPT Model Interaction**: 'codr' utilizes GPT models to interact with the Codebase, providing a deeper understanding of the code and facilitating more effective problem-solving.
+- **GPT Model Interaction**: 'codr' utilizes GPT models to interact with the codebase, providing a deeper understanding of the code and facilitating more effective problem-solving.
 - **Prompt Generation**: 'codr' generates prompts based on the task at hand, allowing for a more conversational and intuitive approach to coding.
 - **Output Parsing**: 'codr' parses the output from the GPT models, extracting meaningful and actionable information to guide the coding process.
 - **Token Management**: 'codr' efficiently manages token counts and truncations for long inputs, ensuring optimal use of resources and preventing unnecessary waste.
 - **Task Automation**: 'codr' automates a variety of tasks such as debugging, committing changes, and testing.
 This saves valuable time and effort, allowing developers to focus on more complex problems.
-- **File Management**: 'codr' offers functionalities for managing the Codebase, including file creation, modification, and deletion.
+- **File Management**: 'codr' offers functionalities for managing the codebase, including file creation, modification, and deletion.
 This makes it easier to manage large Codebases and keep track of changes.

 ## Project Structure